 Well, true enough.
 Their distribution was so worrisome that the FBI got involved, and while the feds did manage to make some arrests, the flow of booklets remained pretty much uninterrupted.
 We can only assume that Hush-Hush’s exposé made them even more popular, which is kind of how it works with porn, right?
 Someone gets on their soapbox about it and people walk away thinking, Hmm, I better see one of these with my own eyes.
 Of course, Hush-Hush didn’t dare reprint the interior pages, but we have no such inhibitions here at Pulp Intl.
 See the next post, and see here.

-Eartha Kitt—dancer, singer, actress, sex symbol and catwoman.
+Eartha Kitt, famed dancer, wonderful singer, fine actress, memorable sex symbol—and catwoman.

 Two pages from Jet magazine, featuring Eartha Kitt, Bob Hope and others, with interesting content you can read for yourself, circa 1950s.